 The one thing I would agree with on many reviews is that it does have a slight stevia aftertaste.

-With a name like that and some fancy marketing, I was a bit suspicious at first.
+With a name like that and some fancy marketing, I was initially a bit suspicious.
 However, it didn't take long to realize why this protein powder is a favorite.

-I've seen it recommended in quite a few forums and Facebook groups as a good protein shake after running, as well as for strength training and weight loss phases.
+I've seen it recommended in quite a few forums and Facebook groups as a good protein shake after running and for strength training and weight loss phases.

-With the bonus of being low in carbs and fat, you won't have to worry about this supplement negatively affecting your diet efforts.
+With the bonus of being low in carbs and fat, you won't have to worry about this protein powder negatively affecting your diet efforts.

-The only reason I don't use this more often is that I sometimes get bored with flavors, and it's currently only available in chocolate.
+The only reason I don't use this protein powder more often is that I sometimes get bored with flavors, and it's currently only available in chocolate.